 Get it right and your agency will deliver first time – no mistakes.

 The Business Case: This part of the brief will encourage you to precisely outline what the problem is that you are addressing with a new campaign or project.
 Make sure you have a clear objective, avoiding jargon and any internal lingo.
-Write with your agency in mind; give an obvious and detailed description, so they can fully understand all of the factors they need to consider to achieve your goal.
+Write with your creative agency in mind; give an obvious and detailed description, so they can fully understand all of the factors they need to consider to achieve your goal.

 Measurement: What impact do you want to make with the project?
 Include facts, figures and success indicators.